Bismuth subcitrate/metronidazole/tetracycline (By mouth)

 How to Use This Medicine

-- It is best to take this medicine after meals and at bedtime.
+- Each dose contains 3 capsules.
+You will take all 3 capsules 4 times each day for 10 days.
+It is best to take this medicine after meals and at bedtime.

 - Swallow the capsules whole and with a full glass (8 ounces) of water.
 Do not crush, break, or chew the capsules.

-- Drink extra fluids to help prevent irritation or ulcers in the esophagus (the tube between the throat and stomach).
+- Drink extra liquids to help prevent irritation or ulcers in your esophagus.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use this medicine if you are taking penicillin.

 - Some medicines and foods can affect how this medicine works.
 Tell your doctor if you are taking any of the following:

 - Supplements containing iron, zinc, or sodium bicarbonate

 - Do not have milk or dairy products while you are taking this medicine.